twilio-se-anz/twiml-bin-serverless/README.md

 ### Environment variables

-This project requires some environment variables to be set.
+This project does not need environment variables to be set.
 To keep your tokens and secrets secure, make sure to not commit the `.env` file in git.

 ### Function Parameters